mesosphere/dcos-docs-site/pages/1.12/installing/production/patching/index.md

 - Does not impact workloads which is an essential piece of patching live clusters with no downtime
 - Helps users to understand the minor changes impacting the functionality of DC/OS

-Example: DC/OS 1.X.A to 1.X.B (1.12.1 --> 1.12.2)

-<p class="message--note"><strong>NOTE: </strong>A patching process occurs only between minor releases.</p>
+<p class="message--note"><strong>NOTE: </strong>These instructions are only appropriate for a change to the cluster configuration or the maintenance version number.
+Example: DC/OS 1.12.1 --> 1.12.2</p>

+- To update to a newer major or minor version (e.g. 1.11 to 1.12), refer to the instructions for [upgrading](/1.12/installing/production/upgrading/).

+If patching is performed on a supported OS with all prerequisites fulfilled, then the patch **should** preserve the state of running tasks on the cluster.

 ## Important guidelines

 - Review the [release notes](/1.12/release-notes/) before patching DC/OS.
 - Due to a cluster configuration issue with overlay networks, it is recommended to set `enable_ipv6` to false in `config.yaml` when patching or configuring a new cluster.
 You can find additional information and a more robust remediation procedure in our latest critical [product advisory](https://support.mesosphere.com/s/login/?startURL=%2Fs%2Farticle%2FCritical-Issue-with-Overlay-Networking&ec=302).
-- There are new options in the `config.yaml` file which must be declared prior to patching.
-Even if you have previously installed DC/OS successfully with your `config.yaml` file, the file will require new additions to function with DC/OS 1.12.
-Check if `fault_domain_enabled` and `enable_ipv6` are added in the `config.yaml` file.
-You can review the sample file [here](1.12/installing/production/deploying-dcos/installation/#create-a-configuration-file).
-- If IPv6 is disabled in the kernel, then IPv6 must be disabled in the `config.yaml` file for the patch to succeed.
+- If IPv6 is disabled in the kernel, then IPv6 must be disabled in the `config.yaml` file.
-- DC/OS Enterprise now enforces license keys.
-The license key must reside in a genconf/license.txt file or the patch will fail. [enterprise type="inline" size="small" /]
+- The DC/OS Enterprise license key must reside in a `genconf/license.txt` file. [enterprise type="inline" size="small" /]
 - The DC/OS GUI and other higher-level system APIs may be inconsistent or unavailable until all master nodes have been patched.
 For example, a patched DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been patched.
 When this occurs:

     - The DC/OS GUI may not provide an accurate list of services.